Making Invitations in English

 Planning to host a gathering or looking to join one would be a fun activity?
 Whether it’s inviting someone to an event or graciously declining an invitation, using the right phrases can make all the difference in maintaining positive relationships.
-In this lesson, we explore various ways to extend invitations and respond to them politely.
+In this lesson, we explore various ways making invitation in English.

 Previous Conversation Tip Lesson